- CV: PDF

 Jaesung Bae

 Intro: Jaesung joined my group in 2024, bringing a rich experience in speech technology gained during his master’s degree at KAIST and as a researcher at NCSOFT and Samsung Research.
-His research focuses on the intersection of speech synthesis, generative models, and data efficiency in ML.
+His research has focused on the intersection of speech synthesis, generative models, and data efficiency in ML.
+For his PhD study, he has extensively worked on improving the usability of weakly or unlabeled data by introducing generative models to the data augmentation tasks.
+He is working on challenging speech applications, such as multilingual speech emotion recognition and dysarthric speech processing, where the lack of labeled data is a severe issue.
+He has been interning at Meta.

 Homepage: https://jaesungbae.github.io/